Dunmore, Alberta

 Dunmore is a hamlet in Alberta, Canada, within Cypress County, 2.6 km southeast of Medicine Hat's city limits on Highway 1 and the Canadian Pacific Railway mainline.
 A portion of the hamlet is recognized as a designated place by Statistics Canada.

 Dunmore is the administrative centre of Cypress County and Prairie Rose School Division No. 8.

 The hamlet was named by the CPR after one of its benefactors: Charles Murray, 7th Earl of Dunmore.

+Dunmore was the site of a train collision in 1908 that killed most of both crews and seven passengers, eleven in all.
+The circumstances of the crash were spooky as both train engineers had witnessed a ghost train colliding with their trains at the location over the previous week.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Dunmore had a population of 1,088 living in 374 of its 382 total private dwellings, a change of from its 2016 population of 1,100.
 With a land area of 5.6 km2, it had a population density of in 2021.

 Cypress County indicates that the population of the Hamlet of Dunmore was 1,097 in the 2016 Census, a change of from its 2011 population of 1,025.